NexTechArchitect/Foundry-Defi-StableCoin/README.md

 ## 🧮 Mathematical Model

-The protocol's stability is guaranteed by the following invariant equations.
+The protocol's stability is guaranteed by strict mathematical invariants enforced at the smart contract level.

 ### 1. Health Factor ()